Caradac/bb-testbed/README.md

 # bb-testbed
-HeroQuest LARP: Demonstrator for functionality in next-gen Battleboard
+HeroQuest LARP: Technology Demonstrator for functionality in next-gen Battleboard